30 Diabetes Friendly Local Foods to Eat in Singapore

 17. Ban mian or tom yum beehoon

-Besides not drinking soup, refrain from ikan bilis and fried shallots.
-These just add extra salt and fat to your meal without many nutrients.
+Besides not drinking soup, refrain from ikan bilis and fried shallots, which add extra salt and saturated fat to your meal and isn’t great for the heart.

 18. Yong Tau Foo